-- 1. The silhouettes of the passengers' faces will be reinforced (big difference) and more clearly stand out. - 2.
+- 1. the silhouettes of the vehicle occupants' faces will be reinforced (big difference) and more clearly stand out. - 2.
 The background will dim away (small difference).

 This increased contrast will facilitate a clean-cut thresholding of the fused image.
-The thresholded result will be an image where only the face blobs of the passengers remain and everything else is eliminated.
-A good classifier will always classify fast and accurately such a simple binary pattern, ensuring the reliable real-time operation of the HOV system.
+The thresholded result will be an image where only the face blobs of the vehicle occupants remain and everything else is eliminated.
+A good classifier will always classify such a simple binary pattern accurately, ensuring the reliable real-time operation of the HOV system.

-The near-infrared camera we found most appropriate to use for testing our ideas was the Sensors Unlimited SU - 320.
-In terms of spectral response it was less than perfect because it didn't cover the entire spectral range we were interested in $(0.7 - 2.4 \ \mu m)$ .
-Instead, it covered the subrange $1.1 - 1.4 \ \mu m$ for the lower-band and $1.4 - 1.7 \ \mu m$ for the upper-band.
-The question we had to address, given our hypotheses and the particular camera model available, was if the signal to noise (S/N) ratio and the speed of the camera would live up to the task.
-The complete set of calculations and the interpretation of their results are described in the next section.
+The near-infrared camera we found most appropriate to use for testing our ideas was the Sensors Unlimited SU-320Indium Gallium Arsenide camera.
+In terms of spectral response, it was less than perfect because it did not cover the entire usable spectral range (0.7-2.4 μ m).
+Instead, it covered the subrange 1.1-1.4 μ m for the lower band and 1.4-1.7 μ m for the upper band.
+The question we had to address was, given our hypotheses and the particular camera model available, could the signal-to-noise (S/N) ratio and the speed of the camera ensure good quality images for vehicle occupant detection.
+The complete set of calculations regarding this issue and the interpretation of their results are described in the next section.